JamesQuintero/Pneumothorax-Classifier/README.md

 ## Future improvements
-* Grid Search
+* Add Grid Search for model training
-* Transfer Learning
+* Add Transfer Learning for model training
-* Horizontal Ensemble
+* Add Horizontal Ensemble for model training
-* Snapshot Ensemble
+* Add Snapshot Ensemble for model training
-* Stacked Ensemble
+* Add Stacked Ensemble for model training
+* Add Testing option for existing model training sessions

 This project is being designed to be easy to add in a new 2D radiograph of another body part, and require minimal changes to the code.